AdvaitPaliwal/wayne-state-campus-daily-screener/README.md

 ## Note

 The program selects `No` for the last three questions.
 Do not use it if your responses vary.
-I will not be held responsible for your inaccuracies.
+I am not liable for your inaccuracies.

 <p>
 <img width="759" src="https://user-images.githubusercontent.com/66044327/185913984-6ca00068-9a7b-406c-9078-7028297f4907.png">